Pungkihamdhani/Banking-Marketing-Campaign-excel-project/README.md

 **Banking Marketing Campaign Project Overview**

-In this project I'll be working on "Banking Marketing Campaign" dataset, it tells us about the conversion number of program offered through communication channel conducted by one Bank.
+In this project I'll be working on "Banking Marketing Campaign" dataset, it tells us about the conversion number of program offered through communication channel conducted by Bank

+I'm using excel for data cleaning, manipulation,sorting,